daigoro86dev/playwright-starter/README.md

 - **src/PageObjects**: classes which abstract properties and behaviour of the different pages used in test scenarios, all pages extend a BasePage class.

 - **src/Steps**: Individual units of execution with a test scenario, which may include one or multiple actions as well as parameters.
 These actions can be UI interactions, requests to external APIs or a mix of both.
-Each step can refer to data outside its scope through the singleton instance of the **ProjectUIContext** and pass along data to other steps through it.
+Each step can refer to data outside its scope through the singleton instance of the **ProjectDataStore** and pass along data to other steps through it.
 Each step has a description which will be included in the allure report.
 All steps extend a BaseSteps class which defines methods for dependency instantiation and data sharing.

 - **TestDataExports**: Folder used to save all data generated and used throughout tests in JSON format.
 Mostly for local usage.